 I think of you through the watches of the night.

-Vigils follows the naming pattern by time of day, but deserves at least a footnote or two.
-The Jewish night was divided into three vigils, or “night watches,” whence we derive the three nocturnes of Sunday Vigils.
-Vigils also came to be known as matins, meaning “in very early morning,” due to monastic convention of praying vigils at that time; vigils can, however, be prayed the night before because it is originally not so much a “prayer of the early morning” as a prayer of the night watch.
+Vigils also came to be known as matins, meaning “in very early morning,” due to monastic convention of praying vigils at that time; vigils can, however, be prayed the night before because it is originally a prayer of the night watch.
 During Holy Week, for example, you may been to a Tenebrae service.
-Tenebrae is actually Vigils of the Holy Triduum–Holy Thursday, Good Friday, and Holy Saturday.
-In many parishes where gathering the people at night, before dawn, is difficult, the Vigil of Tenebrae (“Darkness”) is recited in the evening on Wednesday, Thursday, and Friday of Holy Week.
+Tenebrae is the Office of Vigils/Matins for the Triduum–Holy Thursday, Good Friday, and Holy Saturday.
+In many parishes where gathering before dawn is difficult, the Vigil of Tenebrae (“Darkness”) is recited in the evening on Wednesday, Thursday, and Friday of Holy Week.

 The original Vigil, of course, is the Easter Vigil.
 It is said that all liturgy is prayed in memory, imitation, or anticipation of the great liturgies and mysteries of Holy Week, and the greatest liturgy of all is the Easter Vigil, as the Church watches for the Resurrection.